tswow/tswow-wiki/docs/test-island/index.md

 # Test Island

-The **Test Island** is a TSWoW example module filled to the brim with code examples to create all kinds of mods in a completely functional and self-contained map.
+The **Test Island** is a TSWoW example module filled with code examples to create different mods in a self-contained custom map.
 Examples on the island are simplistic on purpose to serve as references for beginners and veterans alike.

 ## [**Download from GitHub**](https://github.com/tswow/tswow-tests.git)